Deeuz/Deeuz/README.md

 - 👋 Hi, I’m @Deeuz
-- 👀 I’m interested in web development
+- 👀 I’m interested in Software Development
 - 🌱 I’m currently learning Javascript
 - 💞️ I’m looking to collaborate on wed development projects
 - 📫 How to reach me - +971 567030886